kgrid-objects/pgx-knowledge-base/readme.md

 ### What Other Resources for the PGx-KA are available?

-- In this GitHub repostiory, there is an ipynb file for a Jupyter Notebook that has been made ready for use with VisualStudio Code.
+- In this GitHub repository, there is an ipynb file for a Jupyter Notebook that has been made ready for use with VisualStudio Code.
 - At this [link](https://colab.research.google.com/drive/1giJbbABb2UBuFFSQPiIZBm7HVIc8-egI?usp=sharing), there is a version of the Jupyter Notebook that uses the PGx-KA deployed as a Google Colab notebook.

 - - -